 Gas and bloating are facts of life.
-No one is exempt from them, so if you stumbled upon this post from googling your digestive symptoms, you're not alone.
+No one is exempt from them, so if you stumbled upon this post after googling your digestive symptoms, you're not alone.
 In fact, our search insights tell us that a lot of people want to know why sometimes their stomach feels like a big gas bubble.

 Lactose intolerance happens when people are deficient in lactase, an enzyme that breaks down the sugar in milk.
-So when lactose (said sugar in milk) travels through your digestive system without being broken down, it pulls water from your gut, which causes gas, bloating, and painful discomfort.
+So when lactose (the sugar in milk) travels through your digestive system without being broken down, it pulls water from your gut, which causes gas, bloating, and painful discomfort.

 As someone who's lactose intolerant, I've come to depend on dairy alternatives.
 I haven't missed milk, especially since a lot of milk alternatives are rich and creamy and taste better to me than regular cow's milk.
 The reason so many of them are creamy, though, is because of an additive called carrageenan, a seaweed extract.
-"Carrageenan is FDA-approved, but there's a suggestion that it can aggravate intestinal problems, so you may want to avoid this if it upsets your stomach," says Linda Antinoro, a registered dietitian with Harvard-affiliated Brigham and Women's Hospital.
+"Carrageenan is FDA-approved, but there's a suggestion that it can aggravate intestinal problems, so you may want to avoid this if it upsets your stomach," says Antinoro.

 Apples contain a naturally occurring but widely undigestible sugar called sorbitol, which has been linked to diarrhea, gas, and bloating.
 Some apple juices may also be artificially sweetened with chemical sorbitol, which the intestine still has trouble absorbing.

 Salt in general is a big culprit of bloating.
 It causes your body to retain water as a way to try and dilute the excess salt in your body, so sipping on a salty drink (like a Bloody Mary) will lead to unnecessary water retention.
 To always play it safe, Aiassa advises to stay away from drinks that are saturated with salt, such as soda.
 "Too much sodium may result in high blood pressure, which can turn into a host of other issues, such as poor heart health, kidney disease, and strokes," she says.

-According to Go With Your Gut author and nutritional eating coach Robyn Youkilis, any carbonated drink (yes, even sparking water) can cause bloating.
+According to Go With Your Gut author and nutritional eating coach Robyn Youkilis, any carbonated drink (yes, even sparkling water) can cause bloating.
 The fizzing bubbles in carbonated drinks are actually gas, which can get trapped in your stomach and make you feel like you've been pumped with helium.
 But it's not just sparkling beverages—even drinking too much plain-old water can lead to bloating because it dilutes the digestive juices in your gut, Youkilis tells Well+Good.

-Anything with a Straw
+9. Anything With a Straw

 Any drink can turn into a cause of bloat if you use a straw.
 Doing so means you're sucking air into your stomach that you wouldn't if you just sipped from the top of the cup.
 Plus, straws are a huge pollutant ruining our ecosystems, so if nothing else, you're helping the environment by skipping the straw.